idankalol/Roblox-Client-Optimizer-Public/README.md

 <h1 align="center">Physics (Abusive)</h1>

 > [!NOTE]
-> Support me for finding some of these FastFlags (With credits on @burgerboxer) by buying https://www.roblox.com/game-pass/895489152/ or boosting our server!
+> Support me for finding some of these FastFlags (With credits on @idankalol) by buying [https://www.roblox.com/game-pass/895489152/](https://www.roblox.com/game-pass/909049159) or boosting our server!

 ### Tool Desync
 ```json